irvinleegc/irvinleegc.github.io/_posts/2017-01-09-Markdown-Syntax.md

 ### **Link**

-URL itself will automatically be converted into link, alternatively, we can create link using angle brackets `< >`.
+URL itself will automatically be converted into link, alternatively, we can create link using `[]()`.

 **Example in Markdown:**
 ```Markdown